daovanngochoang/bigtools-setup/HadoopSetup.md

 ### Step 6: Edit Config file *(Both on the master and slaves)*

 1. Edit **$HADOOP_HOME/etc/hadoop/core-site.xml** to decide what is the master node.
+- Remember to change the ${MASTER_NODE} to the actual master host name, in my case it's "master".
 ```xml
 <configuration>
 	<property>